bluecough/terraform-provider-ciscofdm/README.md

 Installation
 ------------
-Download and extract the latest release to your terraform plugin directory (typically ~/.terraform.d/plugins/)
+Download and build the latest release and copy to your terraform plugin directory (typically ~/.terraform.d/plugins/)